shenred176/SignDictionary/README.md

 <br>Supervisor: Michael, Jones</br></b></p>

 <p>This is a project that has been done by Sean Ferons previously.
-This project is designed to help deaf students with reading.
+This project is designed to help deaf students with reading by using Google Glass.
 They can point at a word and get the video of a person signing out the definition of the word.</p>

 <p><b>Current Stage: Get the application to work on Android phone.<</b></p>